CommonGateway/PetStore/README.md

 - Wait for containers to finish loading.
 - If the php container shows: 'Ready to handle connections' your API is accessible on localhost/api or localhost:80/api.

+If there are any issues when loading the containers try to execute: `docker-compose pull` and then try `docker-compose up` again.

 // TODO How to make API calls to your API / test it

 ## Running the API online